Mehuge/ddb/README.md

 node ddb.sh server ~/backups --cert "certs/ddb-" --verbose
 ```

 Note: `--cert` implies `--https` so both options do not need to be specified.
-In fact `--cert` without a prefix is equivelent to specifying `--https` without `--cert`.
+In fact `--cert` without a prefix is equivalent to specifying `--https` without `--cert`.

 Accessing an https backup server
 --

-Accessing an https backup server is the same as accessing the http backup server, except specifiy `https` rather than `http` in the destination uri.
+Accessing an https backup server is the same as accessing the http backup server, except specify `https` rather than `http` in the destination uri.

 Usage Examples
 ==